 22. SDG target 9.3 calls for the integration of SMEs into value chains and markets.
 Many additional sustainable development goals refer indirectly to enterprises, business and the private sector in areas such as industrialization, infrastructure, energy, water, agriculture, partnerships etc. The global business community has fully embraced the 2030 Agenda, as illustrated by the Business for 2030 and Coops for 2030 web sites.
 The role and contribution of the private sector and business in achieving sustainable development is one of the major subjects of the Addis Ababa Action Agenda on financing for development; it is also at the core of SDG 17 (global partnership for sustainable development).

 Enterprises contribute to sustainable development and the achievement of SDG targets by respecting workers’ rights and contributing to decent work priorities through their day to day operations and investments.
 ILO’s focus on sustainable enterprises thus directly relates to the three dimensions of the sustainable development agenda, and contributes to many of its goals and targets.
 Enterprise development may therefore be seen as the private sector interface between the DWA and the 2030 Agenda.

 The ILO puts particular emphasis on the role of women in business development, and has designed a special programme, as well as tailor-made strategies and tools on women’s entrepreneurship (WED).
 It has also undertaken work on care cooperatives in the context of the Women at Work Centenary Initiative.
 In line with its concern for the sustainability of enterprises, the Office has launched the Green Jobs programme which advocates for cleaner, resource-efficient operations and innovations in clean technology.

-Donor Committee for Enterprise Development (DCED), the United Nations Global Compact, the Committee for the Promotion and Advancement of Cooperatives (COPAC), Consultative Group to Assist the Poor (CGAP) and the UN Task Force on the Social and Solidarity Economy (UNTFSSE).
+Donor Committee for Enterprise Development (DCED), the United Nations Global Compact, the Committee for the Promotion and Advancement of Cooperatives (COPAC), the Consultative Group to Assist the Poor (CGAP) and the UN Task Force on the Social and Solidarity Economy (UNTFSSE).
 In promoting sustainable enterprises the Office collaborates closely with the World Bank (including the IFC), UNIDO, UNEP, UNHCR, UN Women, the OECD and other agencies.